-Colleagues, hundreds of them, yanking and tightening their ties given the occasion and sweating in their suits on that hot humid afternoon, had come to pay their last respects from both sides of the beltway and the river.
-Old buddies had gathered that day to say their goodbyes and pay their respects—she had spotted George Schultz —Bill Webster and Bob Gates, Dick Cheney, Don Rumsfeld, and Zbigniew Brzezinski; there was Judge Bork and Alexander Haig and Edmund Muskie, and Charles Percy—and the intrepid Charlie Wilson and so many, many others that she recognized.
+Colleagues, hundreds of them, straightening, tightening and yanking their ties given the occasion and sweating in their suits on that hot humid afternoon, had come to pay their last respects from both sides of the beltway and the river.
+Old buddies had gathered that day to say their goodbyes and pay their respects—she had spotted George Schultz —Bill Webster and Bob Gates, Dick Cheney, Don Rumsfeld, and Zbigniew Brzezinski; there was Judge Bork and Alexander Haig and Edmund Muskie, and Charles Percy—and the intrepid and ubiquitous Charlie Wilson and so many, many others that she recognized.
 Good men.
 Strong men.
 Brave hearts.
 Men with resolve.
 Patriots.

-There must’ve been a thousand people at the funeral that day by the time the second coffin was lowered into the ground.
+There must've been a thousand people at the funeral that day by the time the second coffin was lowered into the ground.
 There had been no wives to receive the folded flags—both men recently divorced.
 Ambassador Arnold Raphel and Brigadier General Herbert M. Wassom.
-They’d laid down their lives for their country---bringing down the Soviet Union.
+They'd laid down their lives for their country—bringing down the Soviet Union.
 No two ways about it.
-God Bless them.
+God damn heroes, God Bless them.

 The head of the Pakistan Intelligence Services a General had been there too, of course.
-A man who could be sinister in a roomful of people to those he considered as lesser in the species and at once genial to a fault to those considered his superiors.
-A man of considerable zeal, also to a fault, he was there at the funeral as though he were family.
+A man who could be sinister in a roomful of people to those he considered as lesser in the species and at once genial to a fault to those he considered his superiors because of rank and power.
+A man of considerable zeal, also to a fault.
+He was there at the funeral as though he were family.
 In fact he was the main receiver of condolences, embraces, pats on the back.
 Naturally.
 A man who had a special vision for his country and understood the pulse of Pakistan.

 Eileen had repeated and rehashed at least a thousand times what Stanley had said to her on the phone three nights ago until she realized that he had said something very different from what she had understood.
 He had said their names when he called her in the middle of the night.
 She had played it back in her head over and over again—and it seemed to be clearer now.
 But she couldn't be sure.
 She thought he had mumbled on about infallible innocence.
 But now she thought he had said something like Raphel and Wassom, Eileen, Raphel and Wassom.
 She hadn't heard what he had said before that—but then she was sure he had said our infallible innocence before hanging up.

-She had looked across at him—standing there in his seasonal but inappropriate occasion wise and very crumpled cream colored seer sucker suit, his face pale and gaunt, aviator glasses masking his eyes.
+She had looked across at him—standing there in his seasonally appropriate and anything but, occasion wise, very crumpled cream colored seer sucker suit.
+His face was pale and gaunt, aviator glasses masked his eyes.
 The sun was strong.
-He was looking towards her but she couldn’t tell whether he had picked her out in the crowd or was looking at her—.
-She hadn’t seen him in over a year.
+He was looking towards her but she couldn't tell whether he had picked her out in the crowd or was even looking at her—.
+She hadn't seen him in over a year.
 A lot had happened since then.
-She’d gotten married to a career diplomat Jeffery Costa—posted recently in Nairobi.
+She'd gotten married to a career diplomat Jeffery Costa—posted recently in Nairobi.
 And Stanley had continued on in Islamabad.